almajiro/dotfiles/README.md

 # almajiro's dotfiles
-my dotfiles. the installer is not created yet.
+my dotfiles for linux systems. the installer is not created yet.
 # screenshot
 ![screenshot1][screenshot1]